lemon07r/pampax/README.md

-# PAMPA – Protocol for Augmented Memory of Project Artifacts
+# PAMPAX – Protocol for Augmented Memory of Project Artifacts Extended

+This fork adds native support for any OpenAI compatible API endpoints (so use any provider), and support for any Reranking models instead of only supporting the previous local-only Transform.js implementation.
+This should open up better performing model options both for emebedding and reranking.

 **Version 1.12.x** · **Semantic Search** · **MCP Compatible** · **Node.js**